oils-for-unix/oils/doc/ysh-tour.md

     echo _${a}_                      # => _ale_
     echo "_ $a _"                    # => _ ale _

-The shell operator `:-` is occasionally useful in Oil:
+The shell operator `:-` is occasionally useful in YSH:

     echo ${not_defined:-'default'}   # => default